-- Which graduate and business school institutions accept GRE scores?
+- Which graduate schools, including business and law, accept GRE® scores?

 - See the complete list of institutions using GRE scores and their official ETS code number.

 - Are GRE scores accepted for law school J.D. program applications?

 - Yes, law schools, including top-ranked schools, are now accepting GRE® General Test scores for admission to their J.D. programs.
 View the most current list.

 - How can law schools compare applicants who have submitted GRE scores with applicants who have submitted LSAT® exam scores?

 The GRE Comparison Tool for Law Schools to allow law schools to place GRE scores in the context of LSAT scores.
 Law schools can input GRE Verbal Reasoning and Quantitative Reasoning scores into the GRE Comparison Tool for Law Schools and the Tool will provide estimated LSAT scores.* You can access the GRE Comparison Tool for Law Schools to learn more about it.